A combination of hormonal and metabolic differences makes losing weight more difficult for women than for men.

 - Seeds (pumpkin, flax, hemp)

-- Eggs (from cage-free hens)
+- Eggs (from cage-free chickens)

 - Wild-caught fish low in heavy metals (salmon, mackerel, sardines, trout)

-- Shellfish (crabs, mussels, oysters, scallops, prawns)
+- Shellfish (crabs, mussels, oysters, scallops, shrimp)

 - Free-range poultry (preferably dark meat with skin)